shiftypenguin/src/README.md

 # src
-Fork of OBSD, because I don't know how OpenBSD works, so I'm changing it to make even less sense.
+Fork of OpenBSD, because I don't know how OpenBSD works, so I'm changing it to make even less sense.